Enterprise Holdings: Enterprise Center

 On May 22, 2018, it was announced that Enterprise had purchased the naming rights of the Scottrade Center, home of the St. Louis Blues.
 The building's name was to become the Enterprise Center, with the name change effective July 1.
 The arena's renovations continued their second phase during this time; all Phase 2 renovations and signage changes were complete in time for the 2018–19 NHL season.

 Ties to Washington University in St. Louis

 The executive chairman of Enterprise Holdings, Andrew C. Taylor, is a Washington University trustee.
 His father, Enterprise founder Jack C. Taylor, is a Washington University alumnus and served as a trustee and emeritus trustee.
 In 2001, the Washington University Enterprise Holdings Scholars Program was founded with a $25 million gift from Enterprise Holdings.
 In 2011, Jack C. Taylor gave Washington University in St. Louis $25 million to further fund the scholarship program.

+ICE contract

+In 2026, Enterprise faced criticism for contracts with United States Immigration and Customs Enforcement following the killing of Alex Pretti.
+Activist groups, including Action Network and an order of nuns in Los Angeles, pressured the company to discontinue business with ICE agents, and there were organized campaigns to disrupt business operations with cancelled bookings.